-The Health syllabus is developmental and becomes increasingly more complex across the four units through the use of the Health inquiry model.
-This syllabus is underpinned by a salutogenic (strengths-based) approach, which focuses on how health resources are accessed and enhanced.
-Resilience as a personal health resource in Unit 1, establishes key teaching and learning concepts, which build capacity for the depth of understanding over the course of study.
-Unit 2 focuses on the role and influence of peers and family as resources through one topic selected from two choices: Elective topic 1: Alcohol, or Elective topic 2: Body image.
-Unit 3 explores the role of the community in shaping resources through one topic selected from three choices: Elective topic 1: Homelessness, Elective topic 2: Transport safety, or Elective topic 3: Anxiety.
-The culminating unit challenges students to investigate and evaluate innovations that influence respectful relationships to help them navigate the post schooling life course transition.
+The Health syllabus is developmental and becomes increasingly more complex across the four units serve to enable learning now and in the future. through the use of the Health inquiry model.
+This syllabus is underpinned by a salutogenic The health industry is currently experiencing strong (strengths-based) approach, which focuses on growth and is recognised as the largest industry how health resources are accessed and enhanced. for new employment in Australia, with continued Resilience as a personal health resource in Unit 1, expansion predicted due to ageing population establishes key teaching and learning concepts, trends.
+A demand for individualised health care which build capacity for the depth of understanding services increases the need for health-educated over the course of study.
+Unit 2 focuses on the role people who can solve problems and contribute to and influence of peers and family as resources improved health outcomes across the lifespan at through one topic selected from two choices: individual, family, local, national and global levels.
+Elective topic 1: Alcohol, or Elective topic 2: Body The preventive health agenda is future-focused to image.
+Unit 3 explores the role of the community develop 21st century skills, empowering students to be critical and creative thinkers, with strong in shaping resources through one topic selected from three choices: Elective topic 1: Homelessness, communication and collaboration skills equipped Elective topic 2: Transport safety, or Elective topic 3: with a range of personal, social and ICT skills.
+Anxiety.
+The culminating unit challenges students to investigate and evaluate innovations that influence Pathways respectful relationships to help them navigate the post schooling life course transition.